Last updated 21st April 2019

 Interior images in eBooks can be tricky, and not all e-readers have colour screens.
 If you are producing a book intended to be full of colour pictures we can offer the option of a print-only version.

 How long should a novel be?

-You really want, for print, a book that runs to at least 130 pages.
+You really want, for print, a book that runs to at least 130 pages because otherwise it’s too thin to put the title on the spine.
 That’s a novella rather than a novel but it can still sell.
-Smaller than that and the print costs will make it look expensive for its size.
+Smaller than 100 pages and the print costs will make it look expensive for its size.
 As a ball park figure, work on the basis of at least 30,000 words for a print book.
 There really isn’t an upper limit – very big stories can even become trilogies – but keep in mind that the bigger the book, the more it costs to print and the more the book has to cost, the harder it will be to sell.

 There is a minimum cost for print books.
 Go up above 130 pages and the minimum price will rise – but go below about 100 pages and the price no longer goes down.
 There is a floor to the print and production costs, and it’s best to stay above it.